 The unique power of lifestyle photos comes from its ability to tell stories, which adds more meaning to the jewelry you’re selling.
 It describes and adds context to your product by showing to your target customers how it looks in its natural environment.

-According to statistics, lifestyle photos of people using your products get 38% more likes than standalone product or those products without faces.
+According to statistics, lifestyle photos of people using your products get 38% more likes than standalone products or those products without faces.
 This doesn’t mean you have to bombard your followers with selfies or portrait shots.
 Remember, one of the good things about lifestyle photos is the immeasurable freedom it gives you to be creative and artistic.
-Use it.
+So, embrace it and use it.

-When finding the right balance between lifestyle jewelry photos and white background jewelry photos, always consider the 80/20 rule in which 80% of your content is focused on establishing engagement and enlightening and educating customers while 20% is allocated to self-promotional content.
+When finding the right balance between lifestyle jewelry photography and white background jewelry photography always consider the 80/20 rule in which 80% of your content is focused on establishing engagement and enlightening and educating customers while 20% is allocated to self-promotional content.